 - Staying in charge of what we say and do so that we make safe, respectful choices.

 The tools of People Safety taught by Kidpower include:

 - Safety plans to prepare for the unexpected.

 - Boundaries and advocacy to build better relationships.

 - Interventions to notice and address disrespectful or unsafe behavior by speaking up and/or getting help.

-Kidpower’s goal is to bring high quality People Safety education to as many people as possible, especially those who are most vulnerable, in order to achieve our vision of working together to create cultures of caring, respect, and safety for all.
+Kidpower’s goal is to bring high quality People Safety education to as many people as possible, especially those who are most vulnerable, in order to achieve our vision of working together to create cultures of respect, safety, confidence, and kindness for everyone, everywhere.